Protecting your data, identity and money

 Brand impersonation of Investec and others

 Is someone claiming to be from Investec?
-Fraudsters may contact you by telephone, email, SMS or text, letter or direct you to a website.
+Fraudsters may contact you by telephone, email, SMS/text, letter or direct you to a website.
+For example, they may tell you about an investment opportunity, or that you are the sole beneficiary of inheritance.
 These communications may look legitimate, with similar-sounding names to a bank or financial institution.